-(i) Retail/ Commercial & Industrial - this segment is responsible for the sale and distribution of petroleum products (refined ont never use and east of sales

-(ii) Aviation - this segment involves in the sales of Aviation Turbine Kerosene (ATK).

-(iii) Lubricants - this segment manufactures and sells lubricants and greases.
+- (i) Retail/ Commercial & Industrial this segment is responsible for the sale and distribution of petroleum products (refined products) to retail customers and industrial customers. - (ii) Aviation this segment involves in the sales of Aviation Turbine Kerosene (ATK). - (iii) Lubricants this segment manufactures and sells lubricants and greases.